-The word 'scriptum' evades these problems.
+The word scriptum evades these problems.
 First of all, it concentrates on the manuscript's materiality.
 The text (if present) gets its meaning in dialogue with elements such as the quality of the parchment, the ordinatio, the manuscript's codicological composition and so on.
-Furthermore, a scriptum does not necessarily contain text - a series of miniatures or even a blank folio can also be understood as a scriptum, as long as it has clear boundaries and there is reason to think that the scriptum was meant to convey some kind of message to the intended audience.
-If we define the scriptum is defined by its physical boundaries rather than by its contents, scribal decisions about the beginning and end of the scriptum take precedence over editorial practices.
+Furthermore, a scriptum does not necessarily contain text-a series of miniatures or even a blank folio can also be understood as a scriptum, as long as it has clear boundaries and there is reason to think that the scriptum was meant to convey some kind of message to the intended audience.
+As the scriptum is defined by its physical boundaries rather than by its contents, scribal decisions about the beginning and end of the scriptum take precedence over editorial practices.
 Finally, there is no presupposed relation between a scriptum and other scripta, or a work.
-One can use the word scriptum in a general sense to indicate a part of a manuscript without much further definition ('the first scriptum in this manuscript'), like one could use the word 'person' to indicate an individual within a group of people ('that person over there').
-Alternatively, the word scriptum can be used in combination with a call number and folio numbers, such as 'Scriptum Arras Bibliothèque Municipale
+One can use the word scriptum in a general sense to indicate a part of a manuscript without much further definition ("the first scriptum in this manuscript"), like one could use the word person to indicate an individual within a group of people ("that person over there").
+Alternatively, the word scriptum can be used in combination with a call number and folio numbers, such as "Scriptum Arras Bibliothèque Municipale 734 ff.
+35v-49r," or "Scriptum Valenciennes Bibliothèque Municipale 500 ff.
+53r-68r."
+Used as such, the scriptum is a rigid designator that points to a very specific part of a manuscript in much the same way that "John Smith" points to a particular individual.
+This gives researchers the chance to discuss scripta and manuscripts without presupposing intertextual relationships, an essential requirement for historians and philologists alike.